labhstats/lbhs_wmh_seg_manuals/README.md

 This repository has no guarantee of efficient code, only code that has been run and works sufficiently.

+## "Possible" candidates currently in consideration:
+- https://github.com/NIC-VICOROB/SLSToolBox (Seem to require a lot of manual pre processing by the user compared to LPA and UBO.)
+- https://github.com/Kamnitsask/deepmedic (A lot of bugs and issues for unknown reasons.)

 ## Successful test runs of:
 - LPA (in LST 2.0.15)
 - UBO Detector